Photo by Juliana Kozoski on Unsplash

 4. Source Material

-What's the nature of the source for your info?
-Is it a high quality source?
+What sorts of sources is a content creator drawing from?
+Are they high quality?
 How do you know?
-Has the author considered sources that reflect our current understanding or are there errors and biases evident in their selections?
-When should you dig deeper and move beyond your source?
+Do sources reflect our current understanding.
+Is there bias evident in their selections?
+When should you dig deeper and move beyond the content you're consuming?